BlackIQ/flulator/README.md

 Just a simple Flutter calculator!

+For more information check [Flulator webpage](https://flulator.blackiq.ir).

 ### Download

-You can download it for your **Android** Devices using [this link](http://office.narbon.ir:4488/flulator/flulator.apk) or linkd below:
+You can download it for your **Android** Devices using [Flulator webpage](https://flulator.blackiq.ir/app/flulator.apk) or linkd below:

 Links will be added.